OshriFatkiev/grocery-optimizer/README.md

 * `--delay`                  Seconds to wait between requests (default: 3.0)
 * `--notify`                 Send results to Telegram
 * `-v, --verbose`            Enable debug logging
-* `-c, --compare-to-shfsl`   Create a grocery list from Shufersal for price comparison
+* `--compare-to-shfsl`       Create a grocery list from Shufersal for price comparison
+* `--city`                   Specify the city to look up available stores in

 ---